 Exploring Juvenile Justice and Mental Health with Teen Game Designers (Part 2)

-Here’s how the teens behind The Run Around are using the game to share their experiences navigating the juvenile justice system and calling for changes to it.
+Here’s how the teens behind The Run Around are using the game to share their experiences navigating the juvenile justice system.

 Part 1 of this series includes an overview of iThrive's Juvenile Justice System project and the framework for the Game Design Studio program.
 Click here to read Part 1.